Villa Views Knowledge Hub

 Every listing (minimum)

 Professional photography and MLS-ready images.
 This is the baseline.
-If you're not doing this, you're leaving money on the table and making your listings harder to sell.
+If you're not doing this, you're leaving money on the table.

 Competitive listings and mid-range properties

 Add drone photography and a 2D floor plan.
-Aerial shots give context that ground photos can't, and floor plans reduce wasted showings by helping buyers understand the layout upfront.
+Aerial shots give context that ground photos can't, and floor plans reduce wasted showings.

 Higher price points and luxury

-Full media package: professional photography, drone photography, listing video, Matterport 3D tour, floor plans, and twilight exteriors.
-At this level, the media isn't just marketing — it's a reflection of the listing's value and the agent's brand.
+Full media package: photography, drone, listing video, 3D virtual tour, floor plans, and twilight exteriors.
+At this level, the media is a reflection of the listing's value and the agent's brand.

 Vacant properties

-Virtual staging on key rooms (living area, primary bedroom, kitchen) plus a floor plan.
+Virtual staging on key rooms plus a floor plan.
 Vacant homes photograph flat and feel cold.
 Staging and floor plans solve both problems at a fraction of the cost of physical staging.

 How to Choose